VIEW SITE IN: ENGLISH / ESPAÑOL

 For loan modification guidance or to report a scam, call:

-Scams aren't always easy to spot – but it helps if you know the warning signs to look for.
+Anyone can be scammed if they don’t know the warning signs to look for.
 Here are six red flags to indicate that you may be dealing with a loan modification scammer:

 A company/person guarantees they can stop a foreclosure or get your loan modified.
-Nobody can make this guarantee to stop foreclosure or modify your loan.
+Nobody can make this guarantee to stop a foreclosure or modify your loan.
 Many scammers offer “money-back” guarantees to make homeowners feel more comfortable.
 But why do you need a money-back guarantee when getting a loan modification is supposed to be free?
 Legitimate, trustworthy HUD-approved counseling agencies will only promise they will try their very best to help you.

-A company/person advises you to stop paying your mortgage company and pay them instead.
+A company/person advises you to stop paying your mortgage company or to pay them instead.
 Despite what a scammer will tell you, you should never stop paying your mortgage to improve your chances of getting a loan modification.
 Also, never send a mortgage payment to anyone other than your mortgage lender.
-The minute you have trouble making your monthly payment, contact your mortgage lender and ask for the loss mitigation department.
+As soon as you have trouble paying your mortgage, contact your mortgage lender and ask for the loss mitigation department.
 You should also contact a HUD-approved counseling agency for assistance.
 It’s free.

-A company pressures you to sign over the deed to your home or sign any paperwork that you haven't had a chance to read, and you don't fully understand.
+A company pressures you to sign over the deed to your home or sign any paperwork that you haven’t had a chance to read, and you don’t fully understand.
 Be careful.
 Signing over the deed to your home may not prevent foreclosure.
 You are still responsible for paying your mortgage even if you sign over the deed to your home.
 A legitimate housing counselor would never pressure you to sign a document before you had a chance to read and understand it.

-A company claims to offer "government-approved" or "official government" loan modifications.
+A company claims to offer “government-approved” or “official government” loan modifications.
 They may be scam artists posing as legitimate organizations approved by, or affiliated with, the government.
 Contact your mortgage lender first.
 Your lender can tell you whether you qualify for any government programs to prevent foreclosure.
 You can also work with a local HUD-approved counseling agency to determine what programs you may be eligible for.
 And, remember, you do not have to pay to benefit from government-backed loan modification programs.

 A company/person you don’t know asks you to release personal financial information online or over the phone.
 You should only give this type of information to companies that you know and trust, like your mortgage lender or a HUD-approved counseling agency.